 If you've bought the full course and are at any point unsatisfied with your purchase, email us to get your money back.
 We don't want to keep your money unless you feel like you've gained value from the course.

 Are you a coding bootcamp graduate, self taught developer, or career switcher?
 Or otherwise thinking about breaking into software?
 If so, you've reached the same conclusion as us.
-Most of the material out there promises to help you land your first software engineering job.
-But once you dig in, you find they're complicated and often plain inaccessible.
+Most of the material out there promises to help "crack coding interviews".
+But you start working through the material, and you instantly fall asleep!
+Instead of just nerding out about algorithms, data structures, and systems design (which we do too!), our focus is on helping you land your first software engineering job-- while appreciating that folks have different learning styles.

 Ever thought: what are these mathematical symbols?
 Time complexity makes absolutely no sense.
 Whiteboards and graphs scare me.
 Am I smart enough to get this stuff?